 |Blair and Burton meet at the Natural History Museum, perhaps to blur the line between|

-its dioramas and the film's later unconvincing but interesting matte work
+its dioramas and the film's later unconvincing (but all the more interesting for it) matte work

-Stealing the show in Heretic is James Earle Jones as etymology's Dr. Benway (top and below), a man who is simultaneously both a trippy locust-shaman and an etymologist working on ways to stop locust swarms that regularly wipe out crops all across his native Africa.
-I kept hoping he'd give Burton a flask of yellow bug powder so he could go around knocking on doors shouting "Exterminator!" and zapping Pazuzu's locust buddies even as his priestly collar turns into a black centipede with a patch of white on its forehead.
-At any rate its easier to believe Jones as a multi-dimensional locust shaman than it is to believe Burton's a priest or that they're really in Africa.
-If you've ever had a fever or done psychedelics or read any Phillip K. Dick then you know that simultaneous multi-dimensional existence is doable, and Jones makes you believe it.
-The way he effortlessly grasps Burton's lost, mangy situation on both fronts is pretty tripped out, and the highlight of the film.
+One of the many saving Heretic graces: James Earle Jones as a Dr. Benway-esque African etymologist dealing with locust plagues (top and below), a man who is simultaneously both a trippy locust-shaman and a sober scientist working on ways to stop the swarms that regularly wipe out crops all across his native continent.
+I kept hoping he'd give Burton a flask of yellow bug powder so he could go around knocking on doors shouting "Exterminator!" and zapping Pazuzu's locust buddies even as his priestly collar turns into a black locust with a patch of white on its forehead, calling him "Dick" in a gravelly anus voice.
+But you can't have everything.
+At least it's easier to believe Jones is a multi-dimensional locust shaman than it is to believe Burton's a priest or that anyone in this film is ever really in Africa instead of just looking around a lot of miniatures and mattes.
+I like that aspect too, though.
+If you've ever had a fever or done psychedelics or read any Phillip K. Dick then you know that simultaneous multi-dimensional existence is doable, and the world does look like terrarium miniatures, and for awhile Jones makes it seem feasible.
+The way he effortlessly grasps Burton's lost, mangy situation on both fronts at the same time is pretty tripped out, and the highlight of the film.

 The 7 Stations of a Dry Burton

 So forget about logic.
-Forget about comparing the sequel to the original.
-Just appreciate the dark, fuzzy, muted cinematography of William Fraker (Rosemary's Baby), turn up the Morricone and pretend it's Fulci's wing that's touching you instead of Boorman's.
-And lastly, look at the shots below and see if you can guess, which ones are from Manhattan Baby and which from Exorcist 2: The Heretic.
+Forget about comparing the sequel to the original, just appreciate the dark, fuzzy, muted cinematography of William Fraker (Rosemary's Baby), turn up the Morricone and pretend it's Fulci's wing that's touching you instead of Boorman's.
+I don't know about you, but it took me forever to love Zardoz too.
+And lastly, look at the shots below and see if you can guess, which ones are from Fulci's Manhattan Baby and which from Exorcist 2.
 The answer... may surprise you!

 See also my 10/09 piece Bad Acid 70s-80s, Part III: Drive-In Dream Logic, Italian-style!